DerGuru/The-Resonant/New Chapters/01 - Part1/P1-01_Resonance.md

 Jason returned his focus to the screen, tapping the touchpad lightly to scroll further.
 He found nothing more than fragments of corrupted files, broken chains of characters that looked like they'd been deliberately scrambled.
 Yet he couldn't shake the feeling that something was hiding just beyond the broken code.

-*Fragment stabilized.* Those words clung to his mind like a burr.
+*Fragment stabilized.* The words clung to his mind like a burr.
 Fragment of what?

 His finger hovered over the highlighted entry again.
-"Elyra Voss," he whispered, testing the name as if it could resonate aloud.
+"Elyra Voss," he whispered again.
+Testing the name as if it could resonate aloud.
 It carried a strange familiarity he couldn't place, like a word on the tip of his tongue.
 Had he encountered it before?
 He frowned, replaying conversations, seminars, classes - nothing surfaced.
 And yet...

 He sighed and stood, making his way to the break room.
 The fluorescent lights flickered on with a buzz when he entered, harsh and white after the dim blue of his cubicle.
 The coffee maker sat cold and empty.
 Jason settled for water from the tap, filling his mug and staring at his reflection in the darkened window.
+He grinned to himself, moving his head to the exact position, where two street lights shone through his eyes, giving him a malicious look.

+Then he sighed.
 Twenty-seven years old.
 Municipal Records Clerk.
 Living in a one-bedroom apartment above a laundromat.
 Father back in Germany, mother gone ten years now.
 No girlfriend.
 No prospects.
 Just... existing.

 *What am I even doing?*